wang-lab/IMAPR/README.md

 * The Genome Analysis Toolkit (GATK) v4.1.8.1 is required.
    * [GATK download](https://github.com/broadinstitute/gatk/releases)
-   * Note: higher versions of GATK may not be compatible with DARSM due to potential deprecation or changes to parameters used in GATK.
+   * Note: higher versions of GATK may not be compatible with IMAPR due to potential deprecation or changes to parameters used in GATK.

 * The Picard tool v2.22.8 is required.
    * [Picard download](https://github.com/broadinstitute/picard/releases)
-   * Note: higher versions of Picard may not be compatible with DARSM due to potential deprecation or changes to parameters used in Picard.
+   * Note: higher versions of Picard may not be compatible with IMAPR due to potential deprecation or changes to parameters used in Picard.

 * The samtools version 1.10 or higher is required.
    * [samtools download](https://github.com/samtools/samtools)